-Adeboye apologies to Gani Adams for missing his installation
+Adeboye apologies to Gani Adams for missing his installation as the 15th Aare Ona Kakanfo of Yoruba land

 The General Overseer of the Redeemed Christian Church of God, Pastor Enoch Adeboye, has apologies to Otunba Gani Adams for missing his installation as the 15th Aare Ona Kakanfo of Yoruba land by the Alaafin of Oyo, Oba Lamidi Adeyemi III on January 13, 2018.